Syed5535/Power-BI-Institute-Dashboard/README.md

 ## Dashboard Preview

 Here is a preview of the final dashboard.
-The full interactive report is available in the `.pbix` file.
+The full interactive report is available at the end.

 <img width="680" height="383" alt="XYZ Institue Report" src="https://github.com/user-attachments/assets/4bae2082-ab1e-4879-99bf-274ec970dc41" />